Ainara12/Pands-project/README.md

 **2.Data set variables:**

-The way the date is organised is as follows:
+The way the data is organised is as follows:
 There are four columns with the different flower parts measures in centimetres and the fifth column is the species of the flower observed.

 *Variables:*